ujandey/mnema/results/research_benchmark/quick/BENCHMARK_REPORT.md

 ## 13. Next Experiment

-After completing full Split-MNIST, use the same declared protocol on Split-FashionMNIST to test whether the trade-off extends to less easily separated images.
-Do not implement it as part of this benchmark.
+A possible follow-up is Split-FashionMNIST under a separately declared protocol to test whether the trade-off extends beyond MNIST.
+This repository does not implement that follow-up benchmark.

 ## Reproduction and artifacts